rust-lang/rfcs/text/0000-fn_name_macro.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-For debug information about what's happening within the program there's several useful macros that you might use.
+For debug information about what's happening within the program there are several useful macros that you might use.
 One of them is the `function!` macro, which expands to the name of the current function.
 If used outside of a function it causes a compilation error.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation